muhammed10patel/muhammed10patel.github.io/_projects/4_project.md

 </p>
 </div>

-Since the original point of the OpenWildlife architecture is to get an openvocabulary model capable of detecting any species in any domain, we test the performance over 6 datasets in complete zero shot setting.
+The primary objective of the OpenWildlife architecture is to develop an open-vocabulary model capable of detecting any species across any domain.
+To evaluate its effectiveness, we test the model's performance on six datasets in a complete zero-shot setting.

-The below table shows the performance in zeroshot setting:
+The table below highlights the performance metrics in this zero-shot scenario:

 <div class="table2-container">
 <table>